 Dr. Landsberg’s seminal discovery revealed that fasting suppresses and feeding stimulates the SNS, and that insulin-mediated glucose metabolism is the signal that connects changes in diet with changes in sympathetic nervous system (SNS) activity.
 These findings transformed the fields of metabolism and nutrition.
 In 2007, the Northwestern Medical Faculty Foundation made an extraordinary gift to create and endow the Lewis Landsberg Deanship at Feinberg.

-Become a member of the Landsberg Society today.
+Become a member of the Landsberg Society and keep abreast of upcoming events!

 Like us on Facebook!